signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -o4894.ws_xc0.pcap -o4894.ws_xc1.pcap -o4894.ws_xc2.pcap -L -d0xc11 -r20

-The first example has one (1) AMR-WB 12650 bps stream and two (2) EVS 13200 streams, the second has two (2) AMR-NB streams and the third two (EVS) 13200 bps streams and three (3) AMR-WB 12650 bps streams (one of the AMR-WB streams is an RFC8108, or "child" channel).
+The first example has one (1) AMR-WB 12650 bps stream and two (2) EVS 13200 bps streams, the second has two (2) AMR-NB 12200 bps streams and the third has two (EVS) 13200 bps streams and three (3) AMR-WB 12650 bps streams (one of the AMR-WB streams is an RFC8108, or "child" channel).

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration